$ cd fundamentals-of-devops

 Note that not all types of coding are a good fit for TDD.
 For example, if you’re doing exploratory coding, where you don’t yet know exactly what you’re building, and you’re just exploring the problem space by coding and messing with data, TDD might not be a good fit.
 If you don’t know what result you’re looking for, you can’t write a test for it.
 In that case, writing tests shortly after you write the code is still valuable.

-3. Now use the standard TDD process for any new functionality or changes you’re about to make.
+Use standard TDD for any new functionality or changes you’re about to make.

 This way, you incrementally build out the test coverage for the codebase, specifically in those parts of the code that you’re modifying.
 Each test you add for the existing functionality gives you a way to prove to yourself that you truly understand how that code works, which can make it less scary to start making changes; and each test you add for new functionality gives you all the standard benefits of TDD.
 And when you’re done, you leave the codebase with at least a few tests in place, which will make it less scary—make it feel less like legacy code—for the next developer.

 TDD is also useful for bug fixing.
-If you found a bug in production, that means there was no test that caught the problem, so a good way to start on the fix is, as a first step, to write a failing test that reproduces the bug (test-driven bug fixing).
-That proves you understand the cause of the bug and, after you fix it, leaves you with a regression test that will prevent the bug from coming back.
+If you found a bug in production, that means there was no test that caught the problem, so a good way to start on the fix is, as a first step, to write a failing test that reproduces the bug (test-driven bug fixing), just as you did when fixing the HTML sanitization bug in the sample app earlier in this blog post.
+The failing test proves you understand the cause of the bug and, after you fix it, leaves you with a regression test that will prevent the bug from coming back.

 Reminder: commit your code!